- Swim Lessons

 - Swim Team

-Mike Troy is a double Olympic Gold Medalist, World Record holder, an NCAA champion, and an AAU Champion.
-Mike has been inducted into the International Swimming Hall of Fame, the Indiana University Hall of Fame, and the Helms Arco Hall of Fame.
-He is a teacher, a mentor, and an inspiration to all those who admire his dedication to the sport he has loved since the age of 8.
+Mike Troy was a double Olympic Gold Medalist, World Record holder, an NCAA champion, and an AAU Champion.
+Mike was inducted into the International Swimming Hall of Fame, the Indiana University Hall of Fame, and the Helms Arco Hall of Fame.
+He was a teacher, a mentor, and an inspiration to all those who admired his dedication to the sport he loved since the age of 8.

-Mike wants to focus on teaching people of all ages and disabilities a sport that can save their lives - swimming.
-He feels he has come full circle from learning to swim, swimming competitively, coaching others, and now back to where it all began.
+Mike wanted to focus on teaching people of all ages and disabilities a sport that can save their lives - swimming.
+He felt he came full circle from learning to swim, swimming competitively, coaching others, and then back to where it all began.